glepnir/iswitch/README.md

 # iswitch
-auto switch input source to ABC when forcus on terminal (Alacritty) on macos-arm
+auto switch input source to ABC when forcus on terminal on macos-arm

 # Integration with editor